awthomp/Persimmon/docs/src/types.md

     it is still a relative young addition to the language, most of the existing codebases have not been annotated yet, and the community debates whether it is necessary or not.
-    Persimmon on the other hand checks the type safety of the relations on write time, meaning before execution.
+    Whitewater on the other hand checks the type safety of the relations on write time, meaning before execution.
     Dynamic types is the oposite concept, where type information is used at run time, this can be useful for concepts such as dynamic dispatch.